All About Ultra Violet Testers

 - checking laboratory equipment after cleaning, UV can show up bacteria (we sold several of the UV-1 to a pharmaceutical company for this purpose)

-- treating minor skin wounds, though there is a balance, here, between the benefit of stimulating healing and the risk of causing cancer, because they use short wave UV LIGHTS (which we don't sell).
+- treating minor skin wounds, though there is a balance, here, between the benefit of stimulating healing and the risk of causing cancer, because they use short wave UV torches (which we don't sell).

 Animals and plants